hermanschaaf/turbo-octo-wookie/README.md

 Context-sensitive dictionary lookups
 =================

-A small demo of a dictionary that takes information about the surround sentence into account.
+A small demo of a dictionary that takes information about the surrounding sentence into account.
 For example:

 ```shell
 >>> from api import best_definitions